 A1.
 Was the current head of government or other chief national authority elected through free and fair elections?
 4 / 4

 The president is directly elected for up to two consecutive five-year terms.
-The prime minister, who holds most day-to-day executive authority, is formally appointed by the president based on legislative election results and is responsible to the National Assembly.
+The prime minister, who holds most executive authority, is nominated by and accountable to the National Assembly, and is formally appointed by the president.

-Incumbent president Jorge Carlos Fonseca of the MpD was reelected in October 2016 with 74 percent of the vote.
-His main challenger was independent Albertino Graça, who took about 23 percent.
+Incumbent president Jorge Carlos Fonseca of the Movement for Democracy (MpD) was reelected in October 2016 with 74 percent of the vote.
+His main challenger was independent candidate Albertino Graça, who took about 23 percent.
 The voting was generally considered free and fair.
-Correia e Silva, also of the MpD, had been appointed as prime minister in April, following the legislative elections in March.
+Ulisses Correia e Silva, also of the MpD, was appointed as prime minister in 2016, a month after legislative elections.

 A2.
 Were the current national legislative representatives elected through free and fair elections?
 4 / 4

 Members of the 72-seat National Assembly are directly elected in multimember constituencies to serve five-year terms.
-In the March 2016 elections, the MpD, then in opposition, won 40 seats.
-The governing African Party for the Independence of Cape Verde (PAICV) was reduced to 29 seats, and the Democratic and Independent Cape Verdean Union (UCID) took three.
-International observers found the elections to be largely free and fair.
+In the 2016 elections, the MpD, then in opposition, won 40 seats.
+The governing African Party for the Independence of Cape Verde (PAICV) was reduced to 29 seats, and the Democratic and Independent Cape Verdean Union (UCID) took 3.
+International observers assessed the elections as largely free and fair.

 A3.
 Are the electoral laws and framework fair, and are they implemented impartially by the relevant election management bodies?
 4 / 4

 The legal framework provides for fair and competitive elections.
-The National Elections Commission, whose members are elected by a two-thirds majority in the National Assembly, is generally considered impartial, despite some criticism of its performance.
+The National Elections Commission, whose members are elected by a two-thirds majority in the National Assembly, is generally considered impartial.

 B. POLITICAL PLURALISM AND PARTICIPATION: 15 / 16